 For existing customers:

-In your Chargebee user interface, go to the customer for whom you need bank payment enabled and click Edit Customer found on the Action panel.
+In your Chargebee user interface, go to the customer for whom you need bank payment enabled and click Edit Customer found on the Action pane.
 Then, select the option as shown below:

 You can either create a subscription for an existing customer or a new customer.
 When a new subscription is created, a customer object is automatically created as well.